Mayooonaiselol/Daydream.nvim/README.md

 </div>

 [Skip to Installation](https://github.com/Mayooonaiselol/Daydream.nvim/tree/master#install)

 [Skip to Showcase](https://github.com/Mayooonaiselol/Daydream.nvim/tree/master#showcase)

 Neovim configuration useful for Emacs users who want to use neovim(but can also be used by others), who may find configuring neovim in fennel easier, works on neovim 0.6.1 and later.

-This is an extended base config of https://github.com/shaunsingh/nyoom.nvim
+This is a neovim config written in fennel, many parts of this config are based on https://github.com/shaunsingh/nyoom.nvim

 This awesome colourscheme used in these configs is https://github.com/Manas140/paradise